junleen/ViCoFace/README.md

 Please download the face detection model [ckpt](https://drive.google.com/file/d/1pWRxqvGOJwFEPf72Sn-qTkHaKVgq7uLq/view?usp=sharing) and put it under `face_det/ibug/face_detection/retina_face/weights`.

 [Checkpoint](): The **training code** has not been released yet.
-The requests for code would be carefully assessed to ensure responsible and non-commercial use.
+The requests for pre-trained checkpoint would be carefully assessed to ensure responsible and non-commercial use.
 Please drop me an email if you want to request the pretrained models or just test with your images.

 Testing user-specified images, please run:
 ```bash